FeatureBaseDB/cosmosa/README.md

 That said, if you have a different data set which you'd like to try, or you just want to make tweaks to the existing code, we'd highly encourage you to do so.
-Please report any issues you encounter here, or to the approriate repository if it's clear where the problem is occurring.
+Please report any issues you encounter here, or to the appropriate repository if it's clear where the problem is occurring.

 You can install and run `cosmosa` from the server you set up, or somewhere else